SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

 3. Save the file.

   Gulp rebuilds the code in the console as soon as you save the file.
-This generates the corresponding typings in the **HelloWorld.module.scss.ts** file.
+This generates the corresponding typings in the **HelloWorldWebPart.module.scss.ts** file.
 After compiled to TypeScript, you can then import and reference these styles in your web part code.

   You can see that in the **render** method of the web part: